Course Information

 The final date for booking summer exams with the exam board without incurring late entry fees is the 21st of February.
 You should book your place at an exam centre well in advance of this date.
 Start looking once the autumn term begins.

-In the case of English Literature A level you will make your examination entry with Oxford Home Schooling and find a host centre locally.
+In the case of English Literature A level, you will make your examination entry with Oxford Home Schooling and find a host centre locally.
 This is because Oxford Home Schooling is responsible for marking your coursework.

 All the information you need to book an exam centre can be found in our Exams Hub.
 Here you will find

-• detailed instructions
+- detailed instructions

-• entry codes needed to book exams
+- entry codes needed to book exams

-• our map of examination centres where our students have sat in recent years.
+- our map of examination centres where our students have sat in recent years.

 Tutors & Exams offers discounts to Oxford Home Schooling students and has nine current exam venues across the UK: Belfast, Birmingham, Bolton, Coventry, Doncaster, High Wycombe, Romford, St Neots, Taunton and Wimbledon.

 Pearson Edexcel also publishes a list of exam centres that accept private candidates.
-This won’t cover every available centre, so if there’s nothing shown in your area, we recommend contacting local schools and colleges directly.
+This won’t list every available centre, so if there’s nothing shown in your area, we recommend contacting local schools and colleges directly.

 Your exam fees aren’t included in the course cost as they’re paid directly to the exam centre.
 They will vary depending on which centre you choose.

-Oxford Homeschooling will
+Oxford Home Schooling will

-• make your exam entry for a cost in the region of £100
+- make your exam entry for a cost in the region of £100

-• mark your NEA which is included in the course fee
+- mark your NEA which is included in the course fee

-• Transfer your exam papers to your host centre for a cost in the region of £50
+- Transfer your exam papers to your host centre for a cost in the region of £50

 You will need to find your host centre and they will make a charge for you to sit the exam.